chrisgoringe/cg-random/readme.md

 The following apply to all random loaders:
 - If the optional name input is used, this takes priority over the random/systematic behaviour
 - The configuration file is required - see notes in `configuration.example.yaml`
-- If the seed is set to `0`, the loader will cycle systematically through the options instead of being random.
 - The list of options is loaded from the configuration file or directory at execution time, so can be changed without restart.
 - The workflow saved with the image will not contain name of the item randomly selected.
 Consider using the [Metadata](https://github.com/chrisgoringe/cg-quicknodes) custom nodes to capture and reuse the names.

+For the image loader, there is also the option to iterate systematically through the images in the folder
+- If the mode is set to 'iterative', the loader will cycle systematically through the options instead of being random.

 The loaders available are:
 - `Load Random Lora` loads a random LoRA